depado/quokka/README.md

 ```

 This file will be rendered if, and only if, the user answered yes to that
 question.
-Note that `if` and `ignore` can work together if you just want
+Note that `if` and `copy` can work together if you just want
 to copy the file and not render it.

 ## After render commands